Kim Janey: Mayoral campaign

+In running for mayor, Janey was faced for the first time with the challenge of campaigning before a city-wide electorate.
+As a second-term district city councilor, her only two previous election campaigns had been before the much smaller electorate of her city councilor district.
+In contrast, two of her opponents, Michelle Wu and Annissa Essaibi George, had been elected city-wide in the past as at-large city councilors.
+During the election campaign, there was an ultimately-unsuccessful effort by some Janey supporters to coalesce black support around her candidacy and away from the other two black candidates (Andrea Campbell and John Barros).
 In late August, Janey began airing her first television advertisements.

 For her platform, Janey had outlined what she called the "HEART Agenda", with "HEART" being an acronym for housing, education, accountability, recover/resiliency, and transportation.
-Originally, like the other major candidates, with the exception of Michelle Wu, Janey opposed rent control.
-However, in August, she changed her stance on the issue, and sided in favor of it being made an option for the city to potentially implement rent control.
-Janey's platform called for an "equitable" recovery from the COVID-19 pandemic.
+Originally, like all other major candidates with the exception of Michelle Wu, Janey opposed rent control.
+However, in August, she changed her stance on the issue, and joined Wu in support of rent control.
+Janey supported having the state allow for the city to have the option of implementing rent control.
+Janey's platform also called for an equitable recovery from the COVID-19 pandemic.

 Janey conceded the election shortly after midnight on the day after the primary election, when very little of the vote total had been released.
-When the votes finished being counted, she had placed fourth.
-Janey's defeat made her the first incumbent of any kind since 1949 to lose a Boston mayoral election.

-On September 25, Janey endorsed Michelle Wu for the general election.
+When the votes finished being reported, she had placed fourth.
+Her defeat as the acting incumbent made her the first incumbent of any kind since 1949 to lose a Boston mayoral election.
+On September 25, she endorsed Michelle Wu for the general election.

 Transition to Michelle Wu's mayoralty

-On September 24, Janey met with mayoral general election candidates Annissa Essaibi George and Michelle Wu at the Francis Parkman House, and the three agreed to November 16 as the tentative date for the expected transition of power for the mayoralty.
-After Michelle Wu won the 2021 Boston mayoral election, Janey served as honorary chair of Wu's mayoral transition team.
+On September 24, Janey met with mayoral general election candidates Annissa Essaibi George and Michelle Wu at the Parkman House, and the three agreed to November 16 as the tentative date for the expected transition of power for the mayoralty.
+After Wu won the mayoral election, Janey served as the honorary chair of Wu's mayoral transition team.

-Post-acting mayoralty

 Wu became mayor on November 16, 2021, with Janey in attendance at the swearing-in ceremony.
 After Wu took office as mayor, Janey remained a lame duck city councilor until January 2022.